ncalson/Challenge-5_PyBer/README.md

 ## Overview
 The goals of this analysis include:
 - Create a summary DataFrame of the ride-sharing data by city type (i.e. urban, suburban, and rural).
-- Use Pandas and Matplotlib to make a multiline graph displaying total weekly fres organized by city type.
+- Use Pandas and Matplotlib to make a multiline graph displaying total weekly fares organized by city type.

 ## Results
 ### Fare Summary Table: